AmyFong82/AmyFong82.github.io/_posts/2020-11-14-single_quotes_or_double_quotes.markdown

 It only works when I use double quote, like this: redirect "owners/#{@owner.id}"

-I didn't know the reason why in the beginning, I just use double quote for all the rendering and redirecting.
+It took me a long time to figure out that it's the quotation that I used that's causing the probelm.
+I didn't know the reason why in the beginning, but I started to use double quote for all the rendering and redirecting.
 I thought it was how the language was written. :P

 Now I know.
 Thank you for asking that question Dougui, and thank you for answering his question, stackoverflow users.
 Here's the link to the question: